openid/fapi/Financial_API_Grant_Management.md

 `grant_management_action`: string value controlling the way the authorization server shall handle the grant when processing an authorization request.
 This specification defines the following values:

 * `create`: the AS will create a fresh grant if the AS supports the grant management action `create`.
 * `update`: this mode requires the client to specify a grant id using the `grant_id` parameter.
-If the parameter is present and the AS supports the grant management action `update`, the AS will assign all permissions as consented by the user in the actual request to the respective grant.
+If the parameter is present and the AS supports the grant management action `update`, the AS will merge the permissions consented by the user in the actual request with those which already exist within the grant.
+* `replace`: this mode requires the client to specify a grant id using the `grant_id` paramter.
+If the parameter is present and the AS supports the grant management action `replace`, the AS will change the grant to be ONLY the permissions requested by the client and consented by the user in the actual request.

 The following example shows how a client may ask the authorization request to use a certain grant id: